 Tango In The Attic is yet another band from overseas to take over America.
-Hailing from Scotland, Tango in the Attic adds a nice vibe to the modern day indie scene.
-Sounding like Vampire Weekend and Animal Collective, Tango In The Attic introduces us with a very unique sound.
+Hailing from Scotland, Tango in the Attic adds a nice vibe to the modern-day indie scene.
+Sounding like Vampire Weekend and Animal Collective, Tango In The Attic introduces us to a very unique sound.
 They have a lot of interesting percussion and electronic sounds going on giving it a trippy feel to it like Animal Collective, but, the heavy bass and poppy sound, sound like Vampire Weekend.

 I listen to a lot of music but its rare to find a band like this.
 One that makes you want to sing along but one that also makes you wanna kick back and go for a trip to outer space.

 These bands from overseas have always introduced different sounds to us Americans, and here is Tango in the Attic coming to America with a sound that is a collaboration of Vampire Weekend’s happy, upbeat sound and Animal Collective’s synthesizer-heavy, trippy sound, making music that takes me away.
 If you like new sounding music that is well orchestrated with great musicianship and fun, happy sounds, listen to this Scottish band called Tango In The Attic.